eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

-This setting determines the size of the time window in which a NACK of some sample is ignored because a retransmit of that sample has been multicasted too recently.
+This setting determines the time window size in which a NACK of some sample is ignored because a retransmit of that sample has been multicasted too recently.
 This setting has no effect on unicasted retransmits.

 See also Internal/RetransmitMerging.